luckav-dev/BotOnyxApplications/README.md

 ### 2. Extract Files

-After purchase, extract the ZoomBoost files to your desired directory.
+After purchase, extract the Onyx Applications files to your desired directory.

 ### 3. Install Dependencies